 Photo Credit: Ruth Crafer

-Martha Kearney presents the world at one on bbc radio 4 and has developed a reputation as one of the bbc's most respected political journalists.
+Martha Kearney IS A PRESENTER ON BBC RADIO 4’S TODAY PROGRAMME and has developed a reputation as one of the bbc's most respected political journalists.

 Martha has presented The Secret World of Lewis Carroll, Great Irish Journeys with Martha Kearney (BBC 4) and Jane Austen: The Unseen Portrait?
 (BBC 2).
 In the Books That Made Britain series she presented a special on East Anglia: The Scene of the Crime (BBC4)